 As the central gathering place, the kitchen was reorganized, creating a more attractive and efficient work/informal dining space.
 On the south side it connects to the larger living room, dining room and the front entry.

-The north end has intimate sitting and dining spaces with a master bedroom suite above that is accessed by a staircase in the communal kitchen.
+The north end has intimate sitting and dining spaces with a primary bedroom suite above that is accessed by a staircase in the communal kitchen.

-The south end has a large formal dining room and living room with a second master bedroom above, accessible from a staircase off the living room.
+The south end has a large formal dining room and living room with a second primary bedroom above, accessible from a staircase off the living room.

 Managing a remodel of this size was challenging; effectively organizing and scheduling multiple teams and activities ensured the success of this project.